PyaeSoneAungRgn/atomic-locks-middleware/README.md

 # Atomic Locks Middleware

-A package to ensure that only one request is being executed on the server at a time.
+A package designed to ensure that only one request is processed at a time.

 ## Installation